 In many of the classes I teach, students say it is too intense and suggest that the class length be extended.
 The training classes in our industry range anywhere from 16 to 40 hours.
 A 40-hour class takes a technician out of the field for an entire week.
 Add the cost of a certification class, which may range from $1,000 to $1,500 per person, and you can see that the student, or in most cases the employer, is already making a signification investment.
 It would be difficult, if not impossible, to extend the class time past a one-week commitment.
 The ASSE Series 5000, Cross-Connection Professional Qualification Standard, requires a minimum of a 40-hour class.
 The classes I teach are scheduled for 40 hours, but in many cases, we include additional hours in the wet lab to allow students more time for the hands-on portion of the training.
 ASSE also requires that students have a minimum of five years’ industry experience in plumbing or a related field, or be a fourth or fifth-year apprentice in a recognized apprenticeship program.
 This prerequisite means that students will, at a minimum, have a basic knowledge of mechanical systems and hydraulics prior to attending.
 To be a quality tester, you need to develop a significant range of knowledge so that you understand not just how to test a backflow preventer but also understand how it works and how it affects the hydraulics of the systems on which they are installed.

 In speaking with a contractor last week about what a backflow tester class included, he seemed surprised and upset that the 40-hour class didn’t include a repairer and a surveyor/specialist certification in that single training class.
 He was also upset that the training was not available as an online class so his employees could attend the training in the evening on their own time.
 He did not understand the need for recertification on a three year cycle.
-I would like to say that I was able to convince him that multiple classes were necessary, and recreation was a vital part of ensuring only qualified testers were testing assemblies, but I was not.
+I would like to say that I was able to convince him that multiple classes were necessary, and recertification was a vital part of ensuring only qualified testers were testing assemblies, but I was not.
 Most companies understand the importance of quality training, licensing, and certification.
 The fact that most do is one of the main reasons I enjoy what I do.
 With that being said, it is at times frustrating and thankless work with unnecessary roadblocks put in the way of progress.
 When I see the lightbulb go on in a student’s mind and see the satisfaction they have when successfully completing the testing and becoming a certified tester for the first time, it makes the work we do worthwhile.

 As Confucius said, “Chose a job you love, and you will never need to work a day in your life.”
 It is also important that those of us who have spent many years in the industry pass on the knowledge and experience we possess to the next generation who will take our place protecting and preserving drinking water.
 To end this column with a second quote, let us hear from the Dalai Lama, who said, “Share your knowledge.
 It is a way to achieve immortality.”